Many of these causes of conflict are interrelated.

 10. What are your options if you are unable to resolve this conflict?
 Explore all options, including those you perceive as positive and negative.
 You can regain a sense of control over the situation by seeing that there are always choices.

-If you would like a more in depth look at common causes of workplace conflict, you can find it in Transforming Norm – Leading the Change to a Mentally Healthy Workplace; Chapter 7; Poor Workplace Relationships.
+if you would like a more in depth look at common causes of workplace conflict, you can find it in Transforming Norm – Leading the Change to a Mentally Healthy Workplace; Chapter 7; Poor Workplace Relationships.
 Purchase your copy of Transforming Norm below.

 Transforming Norm Book